-The Sensory garden this year has had a makeover.
-There have been major improvements to the area to allow pupils and adults who are accessing it to have the full sensory experience of touch, smell, sight and sound.
+The Sensory garden had a makeover in 2016.
+Major improvements to the area allow pupils and adults who are accessing it to have the full sensory experience of touch, smell, sight and sound.
 The improvements made include:

 - New pergola and trellis

 - Additional fencing